 Porth Dafarch, Anglesey

 The sheltered Porth Dafarch bay on Holy Island has got the lot: Blue Flag status, soft sand, rock pools to play in, parking close by, and decent toilets.
 All this, and it’s very pretty indeed, as you’d expect from a National Trust-owned beach.
-Porth Dafarch is also handily situated between the little resort of Trearddur Bay and the RSPB South Stack reserve.
+Porth Dafarch is also handily situated between the little resort of Trearddur Bay and the RSPB South Stack Cliffs Reserve.

 Mwnt is an extraordinarily pretty little cove, with a sheltered beach that’s protected by a thumping great headland.
 But there’s also a decent car park, ice-cream kiosk and toilets, making it easy to enjoy for everyone.
 A restored 13th century church on the hilltop and regular appearances by dolphins offshore add to the charm.